Menu Icon

 What is the difference between grading and PGT?

 Overall PGT is better able to predict likelihood of clinical pregnancy than embryo grading.
-Morphological grading can still be used in selecting embryos for transfer, but this only applies when there are multiple euploid embryos to choose from.xxi In other words, once an embryo is determined to be euploid by PGT-A, the embryo grading is less important in the embryo selection process than the fact that the embryo is euploid.xxii,xxiii
+Morphological grading can still be used in selecting embryos for transfer, but only when there are multiple euploid embryos to choose from.xxi In other words, once an embryo is determined to be euploid by PGT-A, the embryo grading is less important in the embryo selection process than the fact that the embryo is euploid.xxii,xxiii

 Conclusion

 Grading embryos at different stages gives the embryology team the opportunity to determine which embryos may be most likely to implant after embryo transfer.
-While embryos are graded based on their quality in relation to cell division and appearance, even a poor embryo with a lesser letter grade may implant and result in pregnancy and a live birth.
+While embryos are graded based on their quality in relation to cell division and appearance, even a poor embryo with a lesser grade may implant and result in pregnancy and a live birth.
 It is also important to remember that embryo grading does not predict the health of an embryo or of a future child.
+Nevertheless, the process gives doctors one more tool to help achieve better outcomes with IVF treatment.

 i Racowsky, C., et al. (2010).
 Standardization of grading embryo morphology.
 Fertility and Sterility, 94(3), 1152-1153. https://doi.org/10.1016/j.fertnstert.2010.05.042